Home » Las Vegas Sportsbooks And Hotels 2023 » Cosmopolitan Sportsbook Review

 The stylish open-concept room encourages a party atmosphere with the Race & Sports bar and its unimpeded views of the main LED walls anchoring the Cosmopolitan Las Vegas sportsbook.

-Players must be 21 years of age or older to wager anywhere in Nevada, including on Cosmopolitan entertainment esports or any other gaming platform in Las Vegas.
+It goes without saying, but players must be 21 years of age or older to wager anywhere in Nevada, including on Cosmopolitan entertainment esports or any other gaming platform in Las Vegas.

 Horse races are shown on about a dozen screens on the right side of the venue, while sporting events provide the action on bigger screens on the left side.
 As visitors walk into the sportsbook, they will see the betting stations and Cosmopolitan sportsbook odds, that is if they can avoid the commotion of the sports bar.